-An evidence-based document investigation · 224 declassified records
+An evidence-based document investigation · 330 declassified files

 Does the US government have UAP evidence?
 Are witnesses being managed?
 What do the documents actually say?

-We read 224 officially released records from seven agencies — DoD, FBI, CIA, DOE, ODNI, State, and NASA.
+We read 330 officially released files from seven agencies: DoD, FBI, CIA, DOE, ODNI, State, and NASA.
 We cross-referenced them, stress-tested them, and ran them through five independent analyses.
 Here is what they say, without the interpretation layer.

-No account needed · No paywall · All primary sources linked · All 85 DVIDS videos embedded
+No account needed · No paywall · All primary sources linked · New here?
+The five-minute version →

 What the record actually shows